Research Ethics and Integrity framework

 School-level Review procedures

-- Use of human, particularly children or vulnerable adults, and animal subjects
+- Human particpants, particularly children or vulnerable adults, and the use of personal data

 - Biomedical and clinical research involving human subjects, tissue or blood